brenle/GoDaddyExtIPUpdater/README.md

 # Change Log:

-- 1.0 - initial release \n
+- 1.0 - initial release
 - 1.1 - BugFix; When internet is DOWN and script runs, $ip is returned as $null, which will break the enitre process.